sh3r4zhassan/Active_Noise_Cancellation_Simulink/README.md

 # Active_Noise_Cancellation_Simulink

-Goal of our ANC model is to remove all the sounds at a point (input).
-This is achieved  by actively cancelling all the noise by creating an audio which destructively interferes with it.
+Goal of this ANC model is to remove all the sounds at a point (input).
+This is achieved by actively cancelling this noise by generating an audio which destructively interferes with it.

 # Components of the ANC
 Functionality of different components used can be seen below